WhaleTechie/kas_dogs/README.md

 📌 About
 This project started in a dog shelter in Turkey where over 700 dogs live.
 The idea: make it easier for volunteers and adopters to identify and learn about dogs using just a photo.

-❤️ Made with love, mud, and fur
+❤️ Made with love, mud, and fur.